Recycling wood

 Composed mostly of carbon from the air, wood is sturdy, easy to work, can be burned for energy, and requires only water, soil and sunlight to create, making it cheaper than most alternatives both economically and environmentally.

 Because of this, wood is having something of a renaissance; new technologies like cross-laminated timber allow wood to take the place of carbon-intensive steel and concrete in modern buildings, wood-based biomass has become a key component of energy production, the global shipping industry relies on wooden pallets and packaging, and a host of organisations now offer carbon ‘offsets’ in the form of newly planted trees.
-Wood recycling has also undergone a massive boom in the UK, from less than 2% of wood waste in 1990 to more than 80% in 2020, thanks to growth in our biomass and composite panel industries.
+Wood recycling has also undergone a massive boom in the UK, from less than 2% of wood waste in 1990 to more than 97% in 2023, thanks to growth in our biomass and composite panel industries.

 Where does wood waste come from?

-In 2020 the UK generated around 4.5 million tonnes of waste wood.
+In 2023 the UK generated around 4.5 million tonnes of waste wood.
 This wood comes from a number of different sectors, including construction, demolition, manufacturing and wood processing.
-In addition, households produce huge quantities of waste wood that end up at local Council-run recycling centres and of course, waste pallets by the million and a large quantity of wooden packaging waste are produced right across every sector of the economy.
+In addition, households produce huge quantities of waste wood that end up at local council-run recycling centres and of course, waste pallets by the million and a large quantity of wooden packaging waste are produced right across every sector of the economy.

 Wood waste origins (Tolvik 2011)